 This easy stir fry with chicken broth based sauce is just like you would find at most Chinese restaurants here in America.
 It has mild seasonings, allowing the flavors of the tender chicken and vegetables to shine through.

 I don't know about you, but I enjoy a bright and festive impromptu theme dinner, especially in the winter months.
-This fun and easy Chinese “Take-in” dinner features homemade chicken chop suey along with brown rice and glasses of refreshing Lipton iced tea.
+This fun and easy Chinese dinner features homemade chicken chop suey along with brown rice and glasses of refreshing iced tea.
 Enjoying a simple yet festive meal like this with my daughter brings me back to what is important in life, spending cherished time with loved ones.

 Don't worry, this is an easy meal to put together.
 You can even make it on a weeknight.
-The chicken chop suey is a simple Chinese dish to prepare.
+The chop suey is a simple chicken stir fry dish to prepare.
+And it tastes just like Chinese takeout.
 It is really just chicken, veggies and a sauce of stock, soy sauce, and cornstarch.